microsoft/Olive/examples/directml/stable_diffusion/README.md

 # Stable Diffusion Optimization with DirectML <!-- omit in toc -->

-This sample shows how to optimize [Stable Diffusion v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4), [Stable Diffusion v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) or [Stable Diffusion v2](https://huggingface.co/stabilityai/stable-diffusion-2) to run with ONNX Runtime and DirectML.
+This sample shows how to optimize [Stable Diffusion v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4) or [Stable Diffusion v2](https://huggingface.co/stabilityai/stable-diffusion-2) to run with ONNX Runtime and DirectML.

 Stable Diffusion comprises multiple PyTorch models tied together into a *pipeline*.
 This Olive sample will convert each PyTorch model to ONNX, and then run the converted ONNX models through the `OrtTransformersOptimization` pass.
 The transformer optimization pass performs several time-consuming graph transformations that make the models more efficient for inference at runtime.
 Output models are only guaranteed to be compatible with onnxruntime-directml 1.16.0 or newer.